 The only complaint that I have about the OME suspension is the fact that the rear leaf springs squeak terribly sometimes.
 I have no idea why, and even after greasing, they will just squeak.
 You’ll hear it backing out of the driveway and going off the curb, or when you go around a sharp corner, but the most annoying is when you are off-road, and doing slow speed work.

 Its not the end of the world, and hasn’t caused any issues, but it is certainly annoying.
+What is strange is that it comes and goes; sometimes you won’t hear it for months on ends, and other times it never stops.

 Would I get Old Man Emu Suspension again?